Director: Nareubadee Wetchakam

 Putting on a horn-rimmed specs and a bushy moustache, Radcliffe is totally immense in his role as Tim Jenkin.
 The movie needs a marquee name liked him to sell and he is totally wonderful right here.
 Harry Potter fans will sort of recognised Professor Quirrell (Ian Hart) as fellow old-timer prisoner, Denis Goldberg who acts as the guys’ protector and advisor.

 Escape from Pretoria is not exactly a bad movie.
 It works effectively as a harrowing jailbreak tale but dig deeper, it lacks the nuances of a political thriller.
-Of course, it does feature a very solid Daniel Radcliffe unfortunately the rest of his co-stars are two dimensional to serve any purpose.
+Of course, it does feature a very solid Daniel Radcliffe unfortunately the rest of his co-stars are too plain to serve any purpose.

 (It might look liked a stiff politically-inclined movie but it’s actually a simple jailbreak tale)